iva2k/amuse/README.md

 These forms, however, are not easily accessible to computer use, e.g. they cannot be entered into musical software.

-TTM aims to create a human-centric method of representing music that also digestible by computers and musical software.
+TTM aims to create a human-centric method of representing music (and can be connected to voice interfaces like Alexa) that is also digestible by computers and musical software.

 Below are some considerations and TTM format documentation.